Asian shares mostly lower as investors eye Ukraine crisis

 But analysts said they expect activity to rebound as the latest wave of infections subsides.

-In Australia, shares in AGL, the country's biggest electricity generator, jumped nearly 12% after it said it had rejected an 8 billion Australian dollar ($5.8 billion) takeover bid from tech billionaire Mike Cannon-Brookes and Canadian investment firm Brookfield.
+In Australia, shares in AGL, the country's biggest electricity generator, jumped 10% after it said it had rejected an 8 billion Australian dollar ($5.8 billion) takeover bid from tech billionaire Mike Cannon-Brookes and Canadian investment firm Brookfield.

 On Friday, stocks capped a week of volatile trading on Wall Street with a broad sell-off.